BSpoke/courseblueprint/_posts/2022-07-08-welcome-to-jekyll.markdown

 ## What is an Online Course?

-You may be familiar with online courses under different names like "Online Program", "Membership Content Portal", and the newest on the scene "Knowledge Commerce" -- which refers to the selling of one's own knowledge for profit.
+You may be familiar with online courses under different names like "Online Program", "Membership Content Portal", and the newest term on the scene "Knowledge Commerce" -- which refers to the selling of one's own knowledge for profit.

+## The many forms of online courses

+When we talk about online courses, they are often approached with unfamiliararity and even skepticism, but the reality is online courses and programs have become a regular part of our lives, especially since 2020.

+At the beginning of the pandemic, we saw all schools move online as well as all professional trainings, conferences, and seminars.
+This threw the traditional schooling and employement systems into chaos.
+We were not prepareed for this whatsoever (and some still aren't).

+Love it or hate it, the world of online learning is here to stay, so we better get good at delivering.

+## What are the pros and cons?
+Why can't we just go back to "the way things were"?

+Economic globalization has been pushing us into this direction for years.
+The pandemic just accelerated what was eventually going to happen in the world of education.
+We can't go back, instead we must get better at moving forward.

+## The Pro's of Online Education

+## The Con's of Online Education